ajay-jagtap/package-installer/README.md

-# Node Hello World

-Package Installer Script
+# Package Installer Node Script

-Installs and Delete Package multiple times based on user Input
+Installs Package multiple times based on user Input Internally it uses npm to do it

+## Variables To Update
+`packages : Pass an array of package names to install` `Totalcount : No of times to run the script`

 ## Run It